mdnurakmal/text-to-speech-cloud-run/README.md

 # How to remove
 1. Open cloud shell / If data in cloud shell is deleted , clone the repository again
+2. Run the following command in cloud shell

 ```shell
 . destroy.sh